rasundsbak/rtd-tutorial/docs/source/index.rst

 This project has a GitHub repository: https://github.com/rasundsbak/rtd-tutorial/tree/3.0.y

-Check out the :doc:`usage` section for further information, including how to do the :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to do the :ref:`installation` of the project.

 .. note::